bpbond/R-data-picarro/R-data-picarro.md

 ...what you've lost.
 What if you need access to a file as it existed 1, 10, or 100, or 1000 days ago?
 - Incremental backups (minimum)
-- Version control (better).
+- Version control.
 A *repository* holds files and tracks changes: what, by whom, why

 ***